 But before we get to the actual options, here’s a quick overview of the difference between the European Union, the Schengen Area and the Eurozone.

 The European Union vs Schengen area vs the Eurozone

 The European Union (EU), the Schengen Area, and the Eurozone are three different concepts within the same continent (though most European countries are in all three).

 The European Union is a political and economic union of 27 European states (after discounting the UK) with a single market allowing for the free movement of people, goods, services, and money.
 Citizens of one EU country are free to study, work, live, and retire in any other EU country.

 The Schengen area comprises 26 European states (not all of them are in the EU) that have officially abolished passports and all other types of border control at their borders, so traveling among them is akin to traveling from California to Texas, or from Quebec to Alberta.

 Bulgaria, Romania, Croatia and Cyprus are set to join the area in the future (see the yellow countries on the Schengen map).

-It’s important to note that although Moldova and Montenegro are listed in this section, they don’t actually give you the right to live and work in the European Union (EU).
+It’s important to note that although Montenegro is listed in this section, its passport doesn’t actually give you the right to live and work in the European Union (EU).